jhajek/Linux-text-book-part-1/README.md

 To confirm install from the command line type: ```pandoc -v```

-### Linux Dependencies - On Fedora 31 & 32
+### Linux Dependencies - On Fedora

 This is for installing Pandoc 2.X branch.
 You will need to download the Pandoc binary from [pandoc.org](https://github.com/jgm/pandoc/releases/ "Pandoc GitHub release tab"), do not install via dnf or yum as those versions are out of date.
 Extract the tarball (tar.gz) and copy the contents of ```./pandoc-2.X/bin/```  to ```/usr/local/bin```.
 You will need to use sudo because ```/usr/local/bin/``` is owned by root.
-Tested with version 2.9.1 and 2.10.x.
+Tested with version 2.15.x.

 * texlive
 * texlive-latex-fonts